 I've heard some of my clients talk about how they get better performance when they increase salt intake just before a workout.

-Being in the body-building world for years, I had a good understanding of why that happens, but I wanted to dive deeper so I can educate my clients more easily.
+Being in the bodybuilding world for years, I had a good understanding of why that happens, but I wanted to dive deeper so I could educate my clients and readers.

-So, my team and I did our research, talked with our dietitian, and we also wanted to figure out if table salt could actually be as helpful as a pre-workout supplement.
+So, my team and I did the research and consulted a dietician.
+This is what we found out about salt as a pre-workout supplement.

 Quick Summary